CthrnJy/personalwebsite.github.io/README.md

 # Personal Website
-# It contains my personal background, and also includes the lists of the projects that I created.
+<p> It contains my personal background and also includes the lists of the projects that I created.</p>